alaslong/snake/README.md

 Control the direction of the snake using the arrow keys.

-*Note: You can not reverse direction. e.g. When moving vertically, you can only turn left/right & when moving horizontally, you can only turn upwards/downwards.*
+*Note: You cannot reverse direction. e.g. When moving vertically, you can only turn left/right & when moving horizontally, you can only turn upwards/downwards.*

 Each time you eat an apple, the snake will get longer.
 As the snake gets longer, the speed of the game will increase.